Sunday, January 29, 2012

 We continued as we always had till one night when it was just him and me on the field.
 I mentioned more or less in passing that I planned to step down as his Vice President, a job I’d held about as long as George had been President.
 I further said that the club was now in good health with several young (at least younger) members who were enthusiastic and well suited to take over from us, the old guard.
 In other words, it was time for us to hand the club off to the next generation.
 He seemed a little taken aback at first, but nodded in agreement, and opined that we ought to hold real elections in December, which was just a few months away.

-While I felt rather strongly about the need for the club to move on from us old-timers, the last thing I wanted to do was upset my friend.
+While I felt rather strongly about the need for the club to move on from us old-timers (which in the end, unfortunately, only delayed the club's decline), the last thing I wanted to do was upset my friend.
 I just wanted him to think about it.
 I said nothing further on the subject after that night, and was utterly gobsmacked when, after the opening formalities at the December meeting, George announced that it was time to elect new officers.
 In just a few minutes, it was PSAS: The Next Generation, with a new President, Vice President, and Secretary taking over.
 George seemed OK, if maybe a little stunned.

 I am glad one of the last things I said to him embarrassed him badly.
 I stood up and thanked him for his years of service, announced he would always be our President Emeritus, and requested a round of applause, which was long and tumultuous.
 I wonder now if, sub-consciously anyway, he was putting his affairs in order that night.